-Further studies in this field are necessary, in addition to examining other models of emotion regulation (e.g., Gross and Joon, 2002 process model), to contribute to a more comprehensive understanding of how personality traits interact with emotion regulation, and sports participation motivation.
+Further studies in this field are necessary, in addition to examining other models of emotion regulation

+(e.g., Gross and Joon, 2002 process model), to contribute to a more comprehensive understanding of how personality traits interact with emotion regulation and sports participation motivation.
 Finally, the sample size in this study was employees, which limits the generalization of the results to other communities.
-In order to better understand and generalize the results, it is necessary that further studies examine the model of this research in different samples.
-Overall, the appropriate fit of the model tested in the present study showed that the neuroticism factor indirectly has a large effect on participation motivation, which means that inefficiency in emotion regulation can show why Neurotic people are less motivated to participate in sports or vice versa why this factor has no direct connection with sport motivation.
-Therefore, paying attention to the trait of neuroticism and teaching optimal emotion regulation skills can be important in selecting employees and maximizing their sports participation to reduce the likelihood of their resignation and ultimately have positive physical, psychological and social consequences.
+In order to better understand and generalize the results, further studies must examine this research model in different samples.
+Overall, the appropriate fit of the model tested in the present study showed that the neuroticism factor indirectly has a significant effect on participation motivation, which means that inefficiency in emotion regulation can show why Neurotic people are less motivated to participate in sports or vice versa why this factor has no direct connection with sport motivation.

+Therefore, paying attention to the trait of neuroticism and teaching optimal emotion regulation skills can be crucial in selecting employees and maximizing their sports participation to reduce the likelihood of their resignation and ultimately have positive physical, psychological, and social consequences.